-Hawaii has four principal islands - Hawai'i (the Big Island), Maui, Oahu, and Kaua'i.
+Hawaii has four principal islands - Hawai'i (the Big Island), Maui, O'ahu, and Kaua'i.

-Kauai, the Garden Island, is the least developed and most uniformly tropical of the four.
-The northern shore is full of tropical beauty, and the heart of the island is the raniest place on earth, with 450 inches a year.
+Kauai, the "Garden Island", is the least developed and most uniformly rain forested of the four.
+The northern shore is full of tropical beauty, and the heart of the island is the rainiest place on earth, with 450 inches per year.
 In the south, you'll find drier, warmer weather.

-The Big Island is the least inhabited, very dry on the west side, but on the eastern side it's a tropical oasis in the North and the Puna District in the southeast.
+Hawaii, the "Big Island", is the least inhabited.
+It's very dry on the west side, but on the eastern side it's a tropical oasis from north to south.
 The Big Island of Hawaii also features the fantastic Volcanoes National Park with its actively erupting volcano, Kilauea.

 Real Estate Professionals: Join Gay Realty Network in August for Just $99 for 24 Months - Save 43%!
 Click Here